 A few days back I went on my first Eat The Frog Fitness workout in Downtown Orlando.
-In today’s review, I will explain everything there is to know about Eat The Frog Fitness, how it works, and most importantly, is it effective.
+In today’s review, I will explain everything there is to know about this gym, how it works, and most importantly, whether is it effective or not.

-I will also touch on the pros and cons of this workout because most of the information available on their blog is about how to run a fitness franchise and nothing about the science behind their training methods.
+I will also touch on the pros and cons of this workout (most of the information available on their blog is about how to run a fitness franchise and nothing about the science behind their training methods.

-You can think of the Eat The Frog Fitness as an Orangetheory Fitness, F45, and Burn Boot Camp (however, there are some differences that I will cover later).
+I first find out about Eat The Frog gym from my coworker who (like me) is into fitness.
+She said that its similar to Orangetheory Fitness, F45, and Burn Boot Camp (however, there are some differences that I will cover later).

-Who started Eat the Frog Fitness?
-Overall, Eat The Frog Fitness started in 2015 in Texas and was founded by Bryan Clay, an American Olympic gold medalist and decathlon champion, and successful executive, Joe Culver.
+The gym started in 2015 in Texas and was founded by Bryan Clay, an American Olympic gold medalist and decathlon champion, and successful executive, Joe Culver.

 The idea behind Eat The Frog Fitness came from a popular Mark Twain quote “Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day“.

-This means that you should complete your hardest task first thing in the morning.
+Eating the frog in the morning means that you should complete your hardest task first thing in the morning (my wife uses this idiom all the time).

 This concept was also used in Brian Tracy’s book “Eat That Frog!” where he points out that “If you have to eat two frogs, eat the ugliest one first.”
 This is another way to say that you should start your day with the most important task first”.